wusimpl/AntigravityQuotaWatcherDesktop/README.en.md

 ### How to configure proxy?

-The app automatically detects system proxy (environment variables `HTTP_PROXY`/`HTTPS_PROXY` or system proxy settings).
+Turn on the proxy switch, the app will automatically detect system proxy (environment variables `HTTP_PROXY`/`HTTPS_PROXY` or system proxy settings).
 To manually specify a proxy, enter the proxy URL (e.g., `http://127.0.0.1:7890`) in Settings > System Settings.
 Leave empty to use system proxy.

 ## Configuration File Location